 Leaning on regulatory intervention to boost sales exacerbates intellectual laziness and dampens the entrepreneurial spirit.

 Four Thursdays ago, we posited that Telkom taking on culturally entrenched M-Pesa head on, with T-kash, is ineffective.
+And how Microsoft responded to accusations of dominance.
 Even with 20,000 agents in play, a no-costs barred marketing campaign and its value- adds.

 Possibly, we observed, a flank attack, like Equitel’s, would offer a better chance of success.
 It’s still early days, so the verdict is still out on this one.
 The verdict that is already in, however, is that interoperability and regulatory intervention won’t change the fortunes of the underdogs for the better.
 Here’s why.